cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 The following basic command_reference parameters will be defined for each resource property:

- 1. `get_command:` This defines the NX-OS CLI command (usually a 'show...' command) used to retrieve the property's current configuration state.
-Note that some commands may not be present until a feature is enabled.
+ 1. `get_command:` This defines the CLI command (usually a 'show...' command) or similar request string used to retrieve the property's current configuration state.
+Note that some commands may not be present on NX-OS until a pre-requisite feature is enabled.
  2. `get_value:` A regexp pattern for extracting state values from the get_command output.
  3. `set_value:` The configuration command(s) used to set the property configuration.
 May contain wildcards for variable parameters.
  4. `default_value:` This is typically the "factory" default state of the property, expressed as an actual value (true, 12, "off", etc)